mcferno/backstage/README.md

 3. Ensure that the following application directories and subdirectories are writable by Apache
 	* `webroot/img/user/`
 	* `tmp/`
-4. Execute the SQL queries in `Config/Schema/schema.sql` in an empty database
-5. Create an empty file `Config/bootstrap.env.php`, this will hold all your app configurations.
+4. Create an empty file `Config/bootstrap.env.php`, this will hold all your app configurations.
 Add the following settings:

 		Configure::write("debug", 0); // disable debug mode
 		Configure::write("Cache.check", true); // enable view caching